Best Muay Thai Gloves for Small Hands

 Tip 2 – If your gym is of a decent quality, it is likely that they carry their own line of fight gear and apparel.
 These gloves are commonly manufactured in the factory of one of the big Thai brands such as Twins or Top King so they will be of very good quality.
 The best thing about buying from your gym is that you get to try them on first and you will often get a discount as a member.
 Prices, however, are usually higher than what you can find online for other brands.

-Tip 4 – Make sure that you have your hand wraps on when trying out gloves.
+Tip 4 – You may want to consider having your hand wraps on when trying out gloves.
 Having your hand wraps on makes a whole lot of difference.
 If you try on a gloves without your hand wraps and it feels just right, it could end up a too tight with your hand wraps on.
 Some brands are a little more snug than others, and even within the brand, there might be a little variance among different models.
-So bear that in mind.
-If it’s a little too tight without hand wraps, it’s probably not the right pair for you.
+That said, do note that some gloves will feel stiff brand-new and will require a few training sessions for them to feel comfortable

-Tip 5 – If you are on a small budget, here’s a workaround for you: longer hand wraps.
+Tip 5 – Not the best suggestion but here’s a workaround for you if your gloves are too big: longer hand wraps.
 Hand wraps come in a few standard lengths, 108”, 180”, 200”, 210”.
 The purpose of hand wraps is to protect your knuckle and wrist joints and hold them in place.
 For most hands, 180” wraps will offer enough protection.
 Larger hands need longer wraps, and shorter wraps for kids, generally speaking.
 For people with small hands, using longer wraps like the 200” or 210” will bulk up your hands with enough fabric such that they will fit more snugly in the gloves.
 So there you have it, a low cost solution.

 So you have digested all the information above, and still not quite sure where/how to proceed?
 Well, generally speaking, you won’t go wrong with most Thai brands as the Asian gloves sizes are nominally smaller than the American/European counterparts.
 Most, but not all.